Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 ## Set up the sample application

-This tutorial uses a sample application to demonstrate some of the features in Grafana.
+This tutorial uses a sample application to demonstrate some of the features in IESG Labs.
 To complete the exercises in this tutorial, you need to download the files to your local machine.

 In this step, you'll set up the sample application, as well as supporting services, such as [Loki](/oss/loki/).